goinvo/goinvo.com/src/case-studies/3m-coderyte.md

 ---
 title: "Natural language processing (NLP) software for 3M"
-image: "/images/case-studies/mass/snap/coderyte-eric-sketches.jpg"
+image: "/images/case-studies/coderyte/coderyte-eric-sketches.jpg"
 client: "3M"
 caption: "A 180° turn for a $150M business.
 How our skunkworks for an ambitious start-up led to a $150M exit."
 categories:
   - "health-it-and-infrastructure"
-results:
-- stat: "100%"
-  description: "of everything"
 upNext:
-  - "partners-insight"
+  - "code-ryte"
-  - "inspired-ehrs"
+  - "acme"
   - "mitre-shr"
 hidden: false
 ---

-import Divider from '../components/divider' import Quote from '../components/quote'
+import Divider from '../components/divider' import Quote from '../components/quote' import Video from '../components/video'

 # Natural language processing (NLP) software for 3M